Last Updated on December 1, 2022 by Angie

 Although this event is dubbed as a “tour,” it's completely self-guided.
 Hop on the event's website to download a map of participating businesses, or pick up a map at one of the stops during the event.
 If you don't you needn't worry as each participating shop has a giant numbered gingerbread man signifying participation (and are hard to miss)!

-The businesses are generally open from 10AM-6PM on Friday and Saturday and 10AM-5PM on Sunday, but each individual shop is free to set their own hours for the event.
+Historically, the businesses are generally open from 10AM-6PM on Friday and Saturday and 10AM-5PM on Sunday, but each individual shop is free to set their own hours for the event.
+(Note: In 2021, the event will be one day only, Saturday, December 11th, from 11AM-4PM.)

 With dozens of participating shops over a 2-mile stretch, it's possible to make an entire day out of the cookie tour.
 Or you can choose to focus on just a few blocks or a specific kind of shop in particular if you're limited on time.